micmejia/bible-dump/NKJV/Deuteronomy/Deut 6.md

 and the Lord showed signs and wonders before our eyes, great and severe, against Egypt, Pharaoh, and all his household.

 ###### 23
-Then He brought us out from there, that He might bring us in, to give us the land of which He [^f]swore to our fathers.
+Then He brought us out from there, that He might bring us in, to give us the land of which He swore to our fathers.

 ###### 24
-And the Lord commanded us to [^g]observe all these [^h]statutes, to fear the Lord our God, for our good always, that He might preserve us alive, as _it is_ [^i]this day.
+And the Lord commanded us to observe all these statutes, to fear the Lord our God, for our good always, that He might preserve us alive, as _it is_ this day.

 ###### 25
 Then it will be righteousness for us, if we are careful to observe all these commandments before the Lord our God, as He has commanded us.'